Lori-Stroud/data-science-coursera/GettingAndCleaningData/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-This dataset represent data collected from the accelerometers from the Samsung Galaxy S smartphone and is part of the following publication:
+This dataset represents data collected from the accelerometers from the Samsung Galaxy S smartphone and is part of the following publication:

 > Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 > Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.